stewartwatts/weather/README.md

 NOAA Data
 =========

 Play with NOAA's Heating Degree Day and Cooling Degree Day data.
-Required packages: pandas, matplotlib, dateutil Recommended packages: seaborn
+Required packages: pandas, matplotlib, dateutil
+Recommended packages: seaborn

 Use
 ========

-First, build a csv from NOAA's data.
-By default, with the filename "degree_days.csv".
-If the csv already exists, this will update the file with the most recent data.
+First, build a csv, "degree_days.csv", from NOAA's data.
+If the csv already exists, calling the script just updates the file with the most recent data.
 ```
 $ python degree_days.py
 ```